AndersDeath/diary2/000-current.md

 # 09 April - Dienstag - Berlin - 567 Tag der Einwanderung - Warm Sunny

 The weather was so cool that I could sit on balcony and work.
 In general I was coding for a whole day.
 I finished with some things that I could concentrate my efforts.
+Now everything is nice.